CExA-project/cexa-kokkos-tutorials/exercises/03_deep_copy/README.md

 ## Step 2: Initialize the mirror view

-Initialize the mirror View `mirror` with the values of your choice using embedded loops:
+Initialize the mirror View `mirror` with the values of your choice using nested loops:

 ```cpp
 for (int i = 0; i < Nx; i++) {